HusseinBakri/Tanit-Keylogger/README.md

 # Code of Conduct
 **This tool is written after taking several Ethical Hacking and Security courses.
-So in other words, it is a tool written to teach you how keyloggers work and it really shows you how much it is easy to write an effective and powerfull keylogger in Python.
+So in other words, the code (which the generated executable is intentionally detectable by antiviruses) can be found in a form or another in ethical hacking books and courses.
+I have added enhancements of course.
+To reiterate: This is a tool written in the sole purpose of teaching you how remote and local keyloggers work and it really shows you how much it is easy to write an simple effective and yet powerfull keylogger in Python.
 This tool is for educational purposes only and it is not meant to be used in any harmfull way.
 Actually I was going to address antiviruses evation in a seperate section in the documentation (since your executable will be immediately detected and deleted by any good antivirus on the market) but I decided not to do so (I might change my mind later).
 The point I am driving home here is the fact that this tool is meant to be a tool to be studied by white hat hackers and security specialists and is not meant to be deployed against victims.**

 # Description
 A python Remote keylogger that logs all keystrokes that have been typed by a user and then sends a report to an email every specific amount of time.
 You can package it as an executable for MS Windows, Linux OSs, and Mac OS.
 Please refer to the section called Packaging where I explain how to do that in detail.
 Enjoy!